Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/adobe-analytics-for-video-extension.md

 # Adobe Analytics for Video Extension

-Use this documentation for information on installing, configuring, and implementing the Adobe Analytics for Video Extension (Video Analytics Launch Extension).
+Use this documentation for information on installing, configuring, and implementing the Adobe Analytics for Video extension (Video Analytics extension).
 Included are the options available when using this extension to build a rule, along with examples and links to samples.

-The Video Analytics (VA) Launch Extension adds the core VA JavaScript library (VA 2.x SDK).
+The Video Analytics (VA) extension adds the core VA JavaScript library (VA 2.x SDK).
 This extension provides the functionality for adding the `MediaHeartbeat` tracker instance to a Launch site or project.
-The VA Launch Extension requires two additional extensions:
+The VA extension requires two additional extensions:

 * [Analytics Extension](https://docs.adobelaunch.com/extension-reference/adobe-analytics-extension)
 * [Experience Cloud ID Extension](https://docs.adobelaunch.com/extension-reference/experience-cloud-id-service-extension)